Connect with SSH to your machine and execute next command

 sudo dpkg-reconfigure locales

-After this, you will see a list of languages and countries.
 You have to select with space bar the language and country you need.
 In my case, as I live in Spain, I have selected es_ES.UTF-8.
 It is recommended to choose UTF-8 version.

 Finally, Ubuntu will ask you to select the default language to use in the operating system.